 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How do you know which eye drops will work best for you?
-Ophthalmologist Peter McGannon, MD, breaks down eye-drop products into three categories based on their active ingredients:
+Ophthalmologist Peter McGannon, MD, breaks down eye-drop products into three categories based on their active ingredients.

 1. Allergy drops